girishg4t/gyaan/README.md

 # gyaan

-This repository is to maintain what i have learned and can be helpfull for other
+This repository is to maintain what I have learned and can be helpful for others.

 Top 10 websites for remote work opportunities 🚀